trippsc2/ansible-collection-citrix/README.md

 # ansible-collection-citrix
-This collection contains modules and roles for Citrix applications.
+This collection contains modules and roles for installing and configuring Citrix applications.